 UPDATES!
 What is capital gain and capital loss?
-What are the capital gains tax rates?
+What are the tax rates on capital gains?

 Capital gain is income that arises from the sale of a capital asset.
 Gain from the sale of securities held for investment, such as shares acquired from stock compensation, is a type of capital gain.
 The taxation of capital gain from the sale of shares depends on how long the asset is held, and additional rules apply to shares acquired from incentive stock options (ISOs).
 Capital gains and losses may be short-term or long-term:

 - short-term capital gains or losses: securities held for one year or less

 - long-term capital gains or losses: securities held for more than one year

 To calculate the holding period, start with the day after your acquisition date and count through the date when you sell the shares.

 Tax Rates On Capital Gains

 Short-term capital gains are taxed at ordinary income rates.
 Therefore, when your marginal tax rate changes, your short-term capital gains rate also shifts.
 Lower marginal tax rates mean a cut in the tax rate on short-term capital gains.

 Long-term capital gains have their own tax rates: